ScooloV/bbpedia/docs/death_zone/new_inducements.md

 you may apply a +1 modifierr to either the Armour roll or Injury roll.
 This modifierr may be applied after the roll has been made.

-0-1 WIZARD INDUCEMENT: 0GRE FIREBELLY 150,000 G0LD PIECES, AVAILABLE
+0-1 WIZARD INDUCEMENT: 0GRE FIREBELLY 150,000 GOLD PIECES, AVAILABLE
-T0 ANY TEAM
+TO ANY TEAM
 WITH THE 'BADLANDS BRAWL' SPECIAL RULE
 *While many races find it appropriate to place their Wizards* *and priests in stuffy colleges and rely on eccentric old* *coots to teach